jaysreeb/chat_app/README.md

 This is the answer to "who is online right now?"
 Every incoming WebSocket connection is registered here.
 Every disconnect removes the entry.
 When a message arrives, the server checks this Map to decide whether to deliver immediately or queue in PostgreSQL.

-This is an in-memory structure — it lives inside the Node.js process.
+This is an in-memory structure, it lives inside the Node.js process.
 It is fast.
 It is also the architectural boundary: it will break if scaled beyond single server.
 The solution at scale is Redis pub/sub, where all server instances subscribe to a shared channel.
 That is documented in the Scaling section below.

 ---